motaharinia/springboot-microservice-grpc-eureka/msutility/README.md

 ## MSUtility
-this project is a shared utility project for microservice projects as a pom dependency to reduce boilerplate code in multiple projects.
+this project is a shared common utility project for microservice projects as a pom dependency to reduce boilerplate code in multiple projects.

 ### Project Descriptions:
 build with java-doc: